ccrusius/gradle-erlang-plugin/README.md

 (which is filled in, for example, by the
 [git versioning plugin](https://plugins.gradle.org/plugin/com.zoltu.git-versioning))
 and, if it doesn't find it there, it tries `project.ext.version`.

+For each application, the plugin will create a `installNameApplication` task, where `Name` is the application name capitalized.
+This task will install the application in an appropriately named directory inside `${project.buildDir}/install/erlang-lib`.

 # Producing Releases with Reltool